fullslackdev/FSD_eindopdracht_08_2019/README.md

 # DonDiablo

+**_Please note_**
+Database, pom.xml and db.properties files have been removed from this public repository due to security reasons.

 **Contents of repository**
 This repository contains the webapplication made during the first [NOVI Bootcamp](https://www.novi.nl/full-stack-developer/) for Full Stack Developers, which started in May 2019.
 It is a demo drop application for DJ Don Diablo.
 Features are listed in the project description.